Poland on a knife’s edge as exit poll shows a near tie in runoff

-WARSAW, Poland — (AP) — An exit poll in Poland’s presidential runoff on Sunday showed the two candidates in a statistical tie with the race still too close to call in the deeply divided nation.
+WARSAW, Poland — (AP) — Exit polls in Poland’s presidential runoff on Sunday showed the two candidates in a statistical tie with the race still too close to call in the deeply divided nation.
 The results could set the course for the nation’s political future and its relations with the European Union.

-An Ipsos exit poll released when the voting ended showed that liberal Warsaw mayor Rafał Trzaskowski won 50.3% of the vote and conservative historian Karol Nawrocki won 49.7%.
-The poll has a margin of error of plus or minus 2 percentage points and the final vote is likely to change somewhat.
+A first exit poll showed liberal Warsaw mayor Rafał Trzaskowski with a slight lead over conservative historian Karol Nawrocki, but two hours later an updated “late poll” showed Nawrocki winning 50.7%, more than Trzaskowski with 49.3%

+The polls have a margin of error and it was still not clear who the winner was.

 Though the final result was still unclear with the two locked in a near dead heat, both men claimed to have won in meetings with their supporters in Warsaw.